SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 Finally,
 I also reuse the same hash for both the lookup and the insertion.[^bloom-code]

-These efforts provided an around 30% speedup, which is not worth it in my opinion.
+These efforts provided an around 10% speedup, which is not worth it in my opinion.
 The preallocation and hash reuse, the trivial parts, probably provided most of the speedup, not the Bloom filter, the tricky part.
-After wasting more time reading HashBrown's source code, I realized my initial hypothesis makes little sense:
+After further reading HashBrown's source code,
+I realized my initial probing hypothesis makes little sense:

 - hash collision is extremely rare with preallocation,
-- HashBrown provides multiple buckets for the same hash, and
+- HashBrown reveals multiple buckets for the same hash, and
 - HashBrown's quadratic probing is basically adding $1,2,3,\cdots$, so it is inexpensive and cache-friendly.